iain-kirkham/cloud-resume-challenge-rust/README.md

 **Note:** Ensure that your AWS credentials configured with the AWS CLI have the necessary permissions to create and manage the resources defined in the Terraform configuration (Lambda functions, API Gateway, DynamoDB tables, IAM roles, S3 buckets, Route53, CloudFront).

+## ☁️ Cloud Architecture Diagram:

-The frontend (hosted on AWS S3 and CloudFront) interacts with the backend API through AWS API Gateway, which routes requests to the Rust-based AWS Lambda functions.
+The frontend (hosted on AWS S3 and CloudFront) interacts with the backend API through AWS API Gateway, which routes requests to the AWS Lambda functions.
-These functions handle retrieving resume data and managing the visitor count stored in AWS DynamoDB.
+The function handles retrieving and updating the visitor count stored in AWS DynamoDB.
 The infrastructure for this setup is defined and managed using Terraform.

-## ☁️ Cloud Architecture Diagram:

 ![AWS workflow](./aws-workflow.webp)